 In this section you can make settings to fine tune your meshes.

-Primitive Type: Vector data is made up of lines, polygons, points, or custom data.
+Primitive Type: Vector data is comprised of lines, polygons, points, or custom data.
 The primitive type defines the type of vector feature you are trying to access.
 In the case of buildings this will be “polygon” since building footprints are essentially polygons extruded by a height value.